Whole30 Asian Peanut Sauce Recipe

 - Let the dressing sit at room temperature for 10-15 minutes so that the flavor can developer deeper and the texture will turn thicker.

-- Add more nut butter for thicker texture.
-If it’s too thick, thin with fruit juice.
+- Add more nut butter for a thicker texture.
+If it’s too thick, thin it with fruit juice.

 More Asian-Inspired Salad Dressings: